Candidiasis (yeast infection, moniliasis) is infection with the yeast Candida.

 Chronic mucocutaneous candidiasis is a condition that develops when a person's immune system is less able to react to candida.
 It causes red, pus-filled, crusted, and thickened areas that resemble psoriasis (see Psoriasis), especially on the nose and forehead.
 People who have this condition are also prone to thrush.

 Usually, doctors can identify candidiasis by observing its distinctive rash or the thick, white, pasty residue it generates.
 To confirm the diagnosis, doctors may scrape off some of the skin or residue with a scalpel or tongue depressor.
-The sample is then examined under a microscope or placed in a culture medium (a substance that allows microorganisms to grow) to identify the specific fungus (see see Diagnosis of Skin Disorders).
+The sample is then examined under a microscope or placed in a culture medium (a substance that allows microorganisms to grow) to identify the specific fungus (see see Culture).

 Treatment typically depends on the location of the infection.